-tion protocols are infrared (IR), Bluetooth (LE and classic), ZigBee, RFID or other localization platforms.
+- 3.6.1 Teams are encouraged to design their robots to interact with a communication function.
+Robots are encouraged to communicate with each other during the performance.
+Suggested 2 communication protocols are infrared (IR), Bluetooth (LE and classic), ZigBee, RFID or other localization platforms. - 3.6.2 There must be no communication between off-stage and on-stage devices. - 3.6.3 It is the team's responsibility to make sure that their communication function does not interfere with other teams' robots when practicing or performing.

-- 3.6.2 There must be no communication between off-stage and on-stage devices. - 3.6.3 It is the team's responsibility to make sure that their communication function does not interfere with other teams' robots when practicing or performing. - 3.6.4 No team is permitted to use other radio frequency (RF) signals (like Wi-Fi or Z waves) as this may interfere with robots in other RoboCup leagues.
-If you are unsure, please check with the OnStage League Committee before your performance. - 3.6.5 Teams should prepare for disruptions in communication protocols and unavailability of Wifi (as outlined in the general rules) before and during the setup and stage time. - 3.6.6 Any localization beacons or markers for a robot's localization system should be placed within the confines of the stage.
+- 3.6.5 Teams should prepare for disruptions in communication protocols and unavailability of Wifi (as outlined in the general rules) before and during the setup and stage time. - 3.6.6 Any localization beacons or markers for a robot's localization system should be placed within the confines of the stage.